|Tax Bracket (Single)||Marginal Tax Rate|

 In New Mexico, different tax brackets are applicable to different filing types.
 Married couples filing their New Mexico income tax return jointly will usually have wider tax brackets than those filing separately or as an individual.

-Your 2013 income tax return is due on April 15th, 2014.
-The IRS and New Mexico are now accepting eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.
+Your 2014 income tax return was due on April 15th, 2015.
+The IRS and New Mexico are now accepting late eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.